By Staff Writer| 2025-12-22

 Housing Crossroads: Rates, Rents, and Policy

-With affordability still stretched and borrowing costs elevated, the U.S. housing market faces a consequential year ahead.
-Policymakers weigh federal housing policy, rent control proposals, and infrastructure investments as builders look to a shifting mortgage rate outlook and persistent urban vacancies.
+As affordability remains strained and borrowing costs stay high, the U.S. housing market braces for a pivotal year.
+Policymakers are considering federal housing policy changes, rent control, and infrastructure investments amid shifting mortgage rates and ongoing urban vacancies.

 America's housing market is ending the year with mixed signals, as buyers confront tight supply and elevated borrowing costs.
 Despite some cooling in inflation, the housing affordability crisis remains severe in many metros, and debates over federal housing policy have intensified in Washington and state capitals.
 Analysts say the choices made in early 2025 could shape construction, rents, and neighborhood investment for years.